sheetalmule4-boop/P2P-Payment-App/README.md

 Real-world fintech workflow simulation with Mastercard Send

-User application flow:
+User Application Flow

-1. User Registration:
+User Registration:
 Users register with details such as name, email, username, and phone number.

-2. Login & Authentication:
+Login & Authentication:
 OAuth 2.0-based authentication is supported for secure login.

-3. Wallet Setup:
+Wallet Setup:
 Users can add and manage cards for future payments.

-4. Court Booking:
+Court Booking:
 View available courts filtered by date and time, then select a slot to book.

-5. Payment Options:
+Payment Options:
 Choose between a single payment or split payment mode.
 In split mode, users select other participants, and the cost is divided equally.

-6. Transaction Processing:
+Transaction Processing:
 Mastercard Send APIs are used for fund transfer and transaction processing.

-7. Transaction History & Notifications:
+Transaction History & Notifications:
 All transactions are logged in the database, and confirmation emails are sent to all participants.